bfeif/personal-website/content/posts/feature-engineering-from-just-latitude-and-longitude.md

     5. Combination of all features
 3. Extensions, Next Steps

-Let's go 😎
+As a final preliminary note, this post will use Polars as a data manipulation library, as opposed to Pandas; if you, dear reader, are unfamiliar with Polars or otherwise still stuck in Panda-land, feel free to first check out my earlier post, ["The 3 Reasons Why I Have Permanently Switched From Pandas To Polars"](https://benfeifke.com/posts/the-3-reasons-why-i-switched-from-pandas-to-polars-20230328/).

+And now, let's go 🚀

 ## 1. Airbnb Price Prediction; Problem Setup

-The problem that these different feature engineering techniques will be tested on throughout this post is Airbnb price prediction.
+The problem that these different feature engineering techniques will be tested on throughout this post is Airbnb price prediction, coming from a publicly available dataset "U.S. Airbnb Open Data" \[1\].
 The only raw features used are `"latitude"` and `"longitude"`; the target is `"price"`; and the feature engineering techniques are compared to one another by way of two different machine learning models: Ridge Regression and XGBoost.

 ```python
 import polars as pl